ibm-cloud-docs/speech-to-text/language-models.md

 -   [Create a custom language model](/docs/services/speech-to-text?topic=speech-to-text-languageCreate#createModel-language)
 -   [Train the custom language model](/docs/services/speech-to-text?topic=speech-to-text-languageCreate#trainModel-language)

-In addition, the interface includes the following methods for listing information about custom language models, resetting a custom model to its initial state, and deleting a custom model.
+In addition, the interface includes methods for listing information about custom language models, resetting a custom model to its initial state, upgrading a custom model, and deleting a custom model.
+You cannot train, reset, upgrade, or delete a custom model while the service is handling another operation on that model, including adding resources to the model.

 ## Listing custom language models
 {: #listModels-language}

-The customization interface provides two methods for listing information about the custom language models that are owned by the specified service credentials:
+The customization interface provides two methods for listing information about the custom language models that are owned by the specified credentials:

 -   The `GET /v1/customizations` method lists information about all custom language models or about all custom language models for a specified language.
 -   The `GET /v1/customizations/{customization_id}` method lists information about a specified custom language model.
 Use this method to poll the service about the status of a training request or a request to add new words.